Relational Engagement combines deep academic and applied learning, expert faculty, and action-based research. Highlights include:

 This seminar explores how individual relational encounters slowly enable the emergence of thought communities: deliberately crafted communities bound by a mutual sense of meaning, belonging and purpose.
 Stemming from the educator herself, relational communities help develop a new paradigm of growth and education.

 M² Circles: Relational Learning is open to educators deeply engaged in the theory and practice of relational learning and engagement and with at least eight years of relevant field experience.
-For more information complete the form found at the bottom of this page.
+The current cohort is now closed.

 Tuition for M² Circles: Relational Learning is $1,800 + a $180 registration fee.
 Tuition covers all programmatic costs, double occupancy accommodations, domestic airfare for all three gatherings, and food.
 Cost does not cover travel to/from airports or additional airline and other fees.
 Single occupancy accommodation is available at an extra charge.